What is Baseball Mediation?

 The process was developed after he came to realize what in hindsight seems rather obvious: the only impediment to reaching a resolution in every mediation is the absence of a mechanism — agreed to in advance — for resolving a final impasse.

-Incorporating concepts from “Night Baseball” Arbitration, Floyd devised a simple and straightforward protocol that instantly resolves a final impasse and integrated it into the mediation process.
-This protocol — described in detail below — is automatically triggered if settlement negotiations at mediation result in a final impasse.
-Once triggered, the protocol immediately resolves the impasse, guaranteeing same-day resolution of the dispute while simultaneously ensuring that the parties retain maximum control over the outcome.
+By incorporating concepts from “Baseball Arbitration” and “Night Baseball Arbitration,” Floyd was able to devise a simple and straightforward protocol that instantly resolves a final impasse, which he then integrated it into the mediation process.
+This protocol — which is described in detail below — is automatically triggered if settlement negotiations at mediation result in a final impasse.
+Once triggered, this protocol immediately resolves the impasse, guaranteeing same-day resolution of the dispute while simultaneously ensuring that the parties retain maximum control over the outcome.

 Baseball Mediation is offered as an alternative to traditional mediation or binding arbitration.